The mosquito that carries the Zika virus is found worldwide.

-When a mosquito bites a person infected with the Zika virus, the virus enters the mosquito.
-When the infected mosquito then bites another person, the virus enters that person's bloodstream.
+When a mosquito bites a person who is already infected with the Zika virus, the virus infects the mosquito.
+Then, when the infected mosquito bites another person, the virus enters that person's bloodstream and causes an infection.

-Factors that put you at greater risk of developing the Zika virus include:
+Factors that put you at greater risk of catching the Zika virus include:

 Living or traveling in countries where there have been outbreaks.
-Being in tropical and subtropical areas increases your risk of exposure to the virus that causes the Zika virus.
-Especially high-risk areas include several islands of the Pacific region, a number of countries in Central, South and North America, and islands near West Africa.
-Because the mosquito that carries the Zika virus is found worldwide, it's likely that outbreaks will continue to spread to new regions.
+Being in tropical and subtropical areas increases your risk of exposure to the Zika virus.
+Especially high-risk areas include several of the Pacific Islands, a number of countries in Central, South and North America, and islands near West Africa.
+Because the mosquitoes that carry the Zika virus are found worldwide, it's likely that outbreaks will continue to spread to new regions.